uk-gov-mirror/hmcts.sscs-job-scheduler/README.md

 ./gradlew bootRun
 ```

-In order to run the application (with its database) in Docker, execute:
+In order to run the application in Docker, execute:
 ```bash
 ./bin/run-in-docker.sh
 ```